Company Registration In Uganda: Procedure, Advantages & Taxes Covered

 Obtain a business seal

-Every corporation that wants to conduct commercial operations in Uganda must have a corporate seal with the name of the corporation imprinted on it.
+Every corporation that wants to conduct commercial operations in Uganda must have a corporate seal with the name of the corporate imprinted on it.

 Documents Needed for Uganda Company Registration